-The Council will assist with tabletop and full-scale exercises both to be conducted in the north central Florida region and assist other regional planning councils with exercises as requested.
+The Council will assist with a tabletop or full-scale exercise to be conducted in the north central Florida region and assist other regional planning councils with exercises as requested.
 The Council will schedule and teach classes on improving emergency preparedness.
-The Multi-year Training and Exercise plans will be updated.